mdedetrich/sbt-apache-sonatype/README.md

 This project exposes the following utility function which can be helpful in other cases

-* `SonatypeApachePlugin.addFileToMetaInf`: This function is used internally (i.e. with keys such as `apacheSonatypeLicenseFile`) to mark files which will be added to the `META-INF` folder in created artifacts.
+* `ApacheSonatypePlugin.addFileToMetaInf`: This function is used internally (i.e. with keys such as `apacheSonatypeLicenseFile`) to mark files which will be added to the `META-INF` folder in created artifacts.
 You can manually call this function if you want to add other files to `META-INF` folder in generated artifacts.